wilsonte-umich/wilsonte-umich.github.io/pages/funding.md

 permalink: /funding/
 ---

-We are very grateful to all our sponsors for the support we have received to pursue our work!
+We are very grateful to all of our sponsors for the support we have received to pursue our work!